netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ~~~~
 {: #schedule-tree title="Schedule Tree Structure" artwork-align="center"}

-   The "period-of-time" allows a time period to be represented using either a start
+   The "period-of-time" allows a time period to be represented using either a start ("period-start")
-   and end date and time, or a start and a positive duration of time.
+   and end date and time ("period-end"), or a start ("period-start") and a positive time duration ("period-duration").

-   The "recurrence" allows an indication of the repeat scheduling of an event.
+   The "recurrence" indicates the scheduling recurrence of an event.
 The
    repetition can be scoped by a specified end time or by a count of occurences,
    and the frequency identifies the type of recurrence rule.
 For example, a "daily"
    frequency value specifies repeating events based on an interval of a day or more.
    The interval represents at which intervals the recurrence rule repeats.
 For example,
    within a daily recurrence rule, an interval value of "8" means every eight days.

-   An array of the bysecond/byminute/byhour specifies a list of seconds within a minute/
+    An array of the bysecond (or byminut, byhour) specifies a list of seconds within a minute (or
-   minutes within an hour/hours of the day.
+    minutes within an hour, hours of the day).

-   The parameter byday specifies a list of days of
+   The parameter "byday" specifies a list of days of
-   the week, with a optional direction indicates the nth orrurance of a specific day within
+   the week, with an optional direction which indicates the nth occurrence of a specific day within
    the "monthly" or "yearly" frequency.
 For example, within a "monthly" rule,
-   the weekday with a value of "monday" and the direction with a value of "-1"
+   the "weekday" with a value of "monday" and the "direction" with a value of "-1"
    represents the last Monday of the month.

-   An array of the bymonthday/byyearday/byyearweek/byyearmonth specifies a list of
+   An array of the "bymonthday" (or byyearday", "byyearweek", or "byyearmonth") specifies a list of
-   days of the month/days of the year/weeks of the year/months of the year.
+   days of the month (or days of the year, weeks of the year, or months of the year).

-   The bysetpos allows a list of values that corresponds to the nth occurance
+   The "bysetpos" conveys a list of values that corresponds to the nth occurrence
    within the set of recurrence instances to be specified.
 For example, in a "monthly"
-   recurrence rule, the byday parameter specifies every Monday of the week, the
+   recurrence rule, the "byday" data node specifies every Monday of the week, the
-   bysetpos with value of "-1" represents the last Monday of the month.
+   "bysetpos" with value of "-1" represents the last Monday of the month.
-   Not setting the bysetpos parameter represents every Monday of the month.
+   Not setting the "bysetpos" data node represents every Monday of the month.

-   The wkst parameter allows to specify the day on which the week starts.
+   The "wkst" data node specifies the day on which the week starts.
 This is
    significant when a "weekly" recurrence rule has an interval greater than 1, and
-   a byday parameter is specified.
+   a "byday" data node is specified.
 This is also significant when in a "yearly" rule
-   and a byyearweek is specified.
+   and a "byyearweek" is specified.
 The default value is "monday".

 ### Examples